zenvisage/zenvisage/README.md

 * Launch `http://localhost:8080/` (preferably in Chrome, if has error mostly because of uncleared cache, use incognito mode probably fix).

+### Dataset Upload Instructions

+*Dataset file
+     Currently, Zenvisage only accepts Comma-separated values (.csv) dataset file.
+The top row is attributes name and the following rows for data.

+$$Sample Dataset File$$

+*Schema file
+     Schema file is a .txt file which specifies the way data are processed on backend and presented on graphs.

+attribute's name:fundemental attribute's data type,indexed,x-axis,y-axis,z-axis,F,F,0,general attribute's data type

+	'attribute's name' - needs to be exactly the same as the attribute name in dataset file 'fundemental attribute's data type' - is the type of attribute in dataset (e.g string/int/float) 'indexed' -  currently detault value per design 'x-axis' - whether it would be shown on x-axis or not (e.g T/F) 'y-axis' - whether it would be shown on y-axis or not (e.g T/F) 'z-axis' - whether it would be shown on z-axis or not (e.g T/F) 'F' - currently detault value per design
+	'F' - currently detault value per design
+	'0' - currently detault value per design
+	'general attribute's data type' - is the type of attribute in dataset (e.g O/C/Q) (O for Ordinal, C for Categorical, Q for Qualitative)

+$$Sample Schema File$$

 License
 ----